Self-buckling and self-writhing of semi-flexible microorganisms

 A wild-type {\it P. mirabilis} cell is stiff and rod-shaped and swims along a straight trajectory, with its flagella oriented with their tips opposite the swimming direction (Fig.~\ref{fig:Figure1}e) \cite{Hoeniger65}.
 The fluid response to flagellar motion drives the body forward, and induces a rotational velocity along the long axis as dictated by the force- and torque-free nature of swimming in viscous fluids \cite{Lauga20}.
 Elongated swarmer cells, however, can express a wide range of intricate and stunning dynamics.
 Figure~\ref{fig:Figure1} shows {\it P. mirabilis} cells which have buckled under their own activity.
 The flagellar tips appear to be pointing away from the direction of {\it local} body motion, suggestive that their orientation depends upon local viscous stresses (Fig.~\ref{fig:Figure1}a-b; see Supplementary Movies M1-M4).
 Strongly three-dimensional configurations and dynamics are shown in Fig.~\ref{fig:Figure1}c, which includes a spinning motion about the direction of swimming.
 An even more highly deformed state with multiple self-crossings is shown in Fig.~\ref{fig:Figure1}d.

 Such active systems are particularly rich, as even passive slender bodies driven by external forces \cite{dlns19} or flows~\cite{ls15} continue to reveal new buckling behaviors~\cite{lmss13,pmclr15,ms15,lc18, cllcfrsl20,fngep22}.
 The shapes and dynamics of elongated {\it P. mirabilis} cells share many similarities with active or externally forced filaments which exhibit spontaneous symmetry breaking~\cite{jrglbka12,lgk18,spizvmgdd22}.
-The U- and S-shaped configurations in Fig.~\ref{fig:Figure1}a-b have been observed numerically in similar but distinct systems~\cite{la15}, as have spiral-shaped configurations~\cite{ieg15}.
+The U- and S-shaped configurations in Fig.~\ref{fig:Figure1}a-b have been observed numerically in related systems in two dimensions~\cite{la15}, as have spiral-shaped configurations~\cite{ieg15}.
 The response of semi-flexible polymers to molecular-motor-driven stress has seen tremendous interest~\cite{weg17}, particularly in the context of cytoskeletal networks and interphase chromatin configurations~\cite{mk19,gg14,ssz18}.

 Flagellar propulsion, however, introduces additional features, for instance a competition between twist/bend elasticity and twist injection~\cite{wpg00,lp04,Powers10}, and a dynamic rearrangement of flagellar stress.
 It is plausible that the highly nonlinear twist-bend coupling~\cite{gpw98,gt97} responsible for the emergence of writhing instabilities~\cite{gt1997} and chiral configurations~\cite{ng99} in generic elastic filaments is also responsible for the configurations seen in Fig.~\ref{fig:Figure1}c-d.